MihaelIsaev/UIKitPlusExample/README.md

 # KNOWN ISSUE

-⚠️ don't use Xcode 11.2 and 11.3 because of its compiler bug which is showing `Type of expression is ambiguous without more context` in function builders if expression is long while the same code compiles just fine with simple `swift build` command.
+⚠️ don't use Xcode 11.2 and 11.3 because of its compiler bug which is showing `Type of expression is ambiguous without more context` in function builders if expression is long while the same code compiles just fine with simple `swift build` in console.
 Use Xcode 11.1 cause there everything compiles fine.
 Hope this issue will be fixed([please vote for this issue here](https://bugs.swift.org/browse/SR-11694)).

 Xcode 11.1 available here [https://developer.apple.com/download/more/](https://developer.apple.com/download/more/)